pmean/classes/biostats-1/09/src/simon-5501-09-directions.md

 ## Question 2

 You want to replicate these findings in a new population, using the log transformation on the new data.
-Select a standard deviation from side-to-side sway values in the current study (go halfway between the two standard deviations).
+Select a standard deviation from log transformed side-to-side sway values in the current study (go halfway between the two standard deviations).
 You want to have 90% power for detecting a 1.5 fold change (which is 0.176 units on a log base 10 scale).
 If you use a two-sided hypothesis with alpha = 0.05, what sample size would you need?

 ## Your submission